Toxic heavy metal: Controversial terminology

+Major and minor metal toxins

+Metals with multiple toxic effects include arsenic (As), beryllium (Be), cadmium (Cd), chromium (Cr), lead (Pb), mercury (Hg), and nickel (Ni).

+Elements that are nutritionally essential for animal or plant life but which are considered toxic metals in high doses or other forms include cobalt (Co), copper (Cu), iron (Fe), magnesium (Mg), manganese (Mn), molybdenum (Mo), selenium (Se), and zinc (Zn).

 Contamination sources

-Heavy metals are found naturally in the earth, and become concentrated as a result of human activities, or, in some cases geochemical processes, such as accumulation in peat soils that are then released when drained for agriculture.
-Common sources are mining and industrial wastes; vehicle emissions; motor oil; fuels used by ships and heavy machineries; construction works; fertilisers; pesticides; paints; dyes and pigments; renovation; illegal depositing of construction and demolition waste; open top roll-off dumpster; welding, brazing and soldering; glassworking; concrete works; roadworks; use of recycled materials; DIY metal projects; burning of joss paper; open burning of waste in rural area; contaminated ventilation system; food contaminated by the environment or by the packaging; armaments; lead-acid batteries; electronic waste recycling yard; treated woods; aging water supply infrastructure; and microplastics floating in the world's oceans.
-Arsenic, cadmium and lead may be present in children's toys at levels that exceed regulatory standards.
-Lead can be used in toys as a stabilizer, color enhancer, or anti-corrosive agent.
-Cadmium is sometimes employed as a stabilizer, or to increase the mass and luster of toy jewelry.
+Toxic metals are found naturally in the earth, and become concentrated as a result of human activities, or, in some cases geochemical processes, such as accumulation in peat soils that are then released when drained for agriculture.
+Common sources include fertilisers; aging water supply infrastructure; and microplastics floating in the world's oceans.
 Arsenic is thought to be used in connection with coloring dyes.
-Regular imbibers of illegally distilled alcohol may be exposed to arsenic or lead poisoning the source of which is arsenic-contaminated lead used to solder the distilling apparatus.
 Rat poison used in grain and mash stores may be another source of the arsenic.

+The geographical extent of sources may be very large.
+For example, up to one-sixth of China's arable land might be affected by heavy metal contamination.

 Lead is the most prevalent heavy metal contaminant.
 As a component of tetraethyl lead, (CH_{3}CH_{2})_{4}Pb, it was used extensively in gasoline during the 1930s–1970s.
 Lead levels in the aquatic environments of industrialised societies have been estimated to be two to three times those of pre-industrial levels.
 Although the use of leaded gasoline was largely phased out in North America by 1996, soils next to roads built before this time retain high lead concentrations.
 Lead (from lead(II) azide or lead styphnate used in firearms) gradually accumulates at firearms training grounds, contaminating the local environment and exposing range employees to a risk of lead poisoning.